UNRWA says fund cuts by the West ‘collective punishment’ for Palestinians

 UNRWA fund cuts by the West ‘collective punishment’ against Palestinians

-The UN chief joins UNRWA chief calling on Western donor countries for ‘continuity’ in Gaza agency operations.
+The UN chief joins head of UNRWA calling on Western donor countries for ‘continuity’ in Gaza agency operations.

 The decision to suspend aid to the UN Palestinian refugee agency by several Western countries is a “collective punishment”, the head of the UN Relief and Works Agency (UNRWA) has said, as the UN chief Antonio Guterres joined him in urging donor nations to maintain much-needed Gaza aid.